Telstra Data setup

 UPDATE – 17 months later:

 After 17 months on the road we found that Telstra mobile Data through the top of SA, most of NT and the top half of WA was pathetic – no other polite way to describe it.
 Many of the areas showing 4G coverage are actually covered by repeaters, much like the CelFi.
-This meant that the limited data bandwidth of the main tower was now being shared over several areas.
+This meant that the limited data bandwidth of the main tower was now being shared over many, many areas.
 Net result was download speeds averaging far less than 1mbps.

 When we were in close enough range to a real tower the Celfi did its job and increased the signals to a useable level.
 Overall we were happy with and impressed by the 4GX modem and the CelFi GO system.
 The only let down for us was Telstra itself.